wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-Replace the `urlString` string with your URL from ngrok.
+Replace the `urlString` string with your ngrok URL.
 Once the response is received, the function will use the JWT to log in to the Client SDK and set the SDK's delegate to this class.
 In a production environment, you would want to have the server also pass along information about the TTL of the JWT and perform further checks in the application about the validity of the JWT before performing actions that require the Client SDK.

 The `NXMClientDelegate` is how the Client SDK communicates changes with the Vonage servers back to your application.
 Next, implement the required delegate functions in the `AuthModel` class: